Ayeosa-Eniola/Call-Center-Performance-Using-Power-bi/README.md

 - Poor revenue optimization: Without analyzing call success rates and deal values, businesses may be missing out on revenue opportunities.

-This dashboard is designed to solve these problems by providing a clear and data-driven approach to call center management.
+This analysis is designed to solve these problems by providing a clear and data-driven approach to call center management.

 ## Data Analysis Procedure
 1. Data Collection